tboz203/update-repos/README.md

-# update_repos.py
+# update_repos

-A script to find and update git repositories in a directory hierarchy.
+A tool to find and update git repositories in a directory hierarchy.
 By default, walks the current directory to find git repositories (without searching for nested repositories), fetches all remotes, and attempts to update all local branches that have tracked branches.